pnnl/mercat/README.md

   -n N        no of cores [default = all]
   -c C        minimum kmer count [default = 10]
-  -pro        run mercat on protein input file specified as .faa -q          tell mercat that input file provided is a fastQ file.
-  -p          run prodigal on nucleotide assembled contigs.
+  -pro        run mercat on protein input file specified as .faa -q          tell mercat that input file provided are raw nucleotide reads as [.fq, .fastq] -p          run prodigal on nucleotide assembled contigs.
 Must be one of ['.fa', '.fna', '.ffn', '.fasta'] -t [T]      Trimmomatic options